shaftmx/shopping-lists/README.md

 shopping-lists
 ==============

-Manage simple shopping lists with a web app in django
+Manage simple shopping lists with a web app written in django